prince-thind/catch-the-trash/README.md

 4. Visit <a href="http://localhost:3000">localhost:3000</a> to view the project locally

 # Technologies Used

-+ MongoDB
+- MongoDB
-+ Mongoose
+- Mongoose
-+ express
+- express
-+ jsonwebtoken
+- jsonwebtoken
-+ cookie-parser
+- cookie-parser
-+ EJS templates
+- EJS templates
-+ HTML
+- HTML
-+ vanilla JS
+- vanilla JS
-+ vanilla CSS
+- vanilla CSS

-# Motivation
+# Future Plans

-The project has been developed party for the fulfillment of my academic obligations and party to satify my curiosity to build a full stack app.
-Feel free to ping me regarding any queries.
+- convert frontend to an independent module or project served from its own server
+- improve GUI